csmangum/portfolio/Airbnb Price Prediction/README.md

 <img src="https://github.com/csmangum/portfolio/blob/master/img/quad_v2.gif">

 ***
-## Initial Cleaning
+## 1. Initial Cleaning

 ### Findings
-* Many columns have missing data and four columns have more than 90% of values missing
+The data quality is pretty gppd but there are some issues since the listings were scraped from the Airbnb website.
+This first step includes some simple cleaning of data types and strings, followed by joining external data sources to provide further context for the algorithms.
+Many columns have missing data and four columns have more than 90% of values missing.
-* Four other columns had only one unique values

 ### Actions
 * I will removed these columns that have more than 90% of values missing.
 Other columns with missing data will be handled later with imputation